 Tara McDonnell, LCSW, RPT

 Tara is a Registered Play Therapist and specializes in working with children under six, as well as Gifted and Highly Sensitive Children and those with Sensory Processing Issues.

 Macy Oosthuizen, co-founder of the Center for Mindful Families, is a Licensed Clinical Social Worker (LCSW) and one of the few Adoption-Competent therapists that are also adoptees in the state of Florida.
 Macy received her Bachelor’s Degree from Ithaca College and her Master’s Degree in Social Work from Florida Atlantic University.
-Macy's certification in Cognitive Behavioral Therapy (CBT) informs her therapeutic process overall, she approaches therapy from a collaborative perspective and will personalize treatment to help clients/families achieve their therapeutic goals.
+While Macy's certification in Cognitive Behavioral Therapy (CBT) informs her therapeutic process overall, she approaches therapy from a collaborative perspective and will personalize treatment to help clients/families achieve their therapeutic goals.
 Mindfulness plays an important role in all her therapeutic work.
 Macy also has training in Play Therapy and specializes in Object Relations and Attachment-Based Play Therapy.

 Macy is passionate about providing therapy to children, teens, and adults who need help navigating post-adoption issues, grief, trauma, anxiety, depression and stress from life transitions.
-Macy also specializes in working with LGBTQ+. teens and adults and has successfully worked with trans children and teens.
+Macy also specializes in working with LGBTQIA+. teens and adults and has successfully worked with trans children and teens.